lsst-dm/dmtn-091/index.rst

         - Runs in 15 minutes total on 16 cores
     * Goals
         - Test that key initial processing steps execute
+        - Allow checks for reasonable ranges of
+            - Fraction of CCDs successfully processed
+            - Numbers of stars
+            - zeropoints
     * Steps
         - ISR
         - processCcd